sveetch/djangocodemirror/README.rst

   by default because there is lots of possible scenarios to manage your assets and Javascript code.
 So if you active this, DjangoCodeMirror assets must be loaded BEFORE your field appear in the HTML code;
+* ``add_jquery`` an string to specify a path to the jQuery lib to add to the used assets, it's not really usefull because generally your pages allready embed it;

 Another example where the ``content`` field will be a `CodeMirror`_ editor with enabled line numbers :